Trump Delivers State Of The Union As Impeachment Vote Looms. So Did Clinton

 When Clinton entered the House chamber that night, members of Congress stood and applauded.
 Dennis Hastert, the Republican speaker of the House who had voted to impeach Clinton, offered a warm greeting.

-"Members of Congress, I have the high privilege and the distinct honor of presenting to you, the president of the United States," Hastert said introducing Clinton.
+"Members of Congress, I have the high privilege and the distinct honor of presenting to you the president of the United States," Hastert said in introducing Clinton.

 In his speech, which lasted more than an hour, Clinton never once mentioned impeachment, and his speechwriters say there was never a question of doing so.
 They stuck to bipartisan and optimistic themes.